What are Business Asset

 Occupational Safety and Risk Management Perspective

 • Occupational safety considers assets related to buildings, infrastructure, and other elements that impact employee health and safety.
+These assets are crucial for maintaining a safe workplace and include:

 Information Security Perspective

-• Information security focuses on information and IT assets that are crucial for the operation of information systems.
+• Information security focuses on information and information and IT assets that are crucial for the operation of information systems.
+These assets are vulnerable to various security risks and therefore require appropriate protection and management.
+Key assets include:

 Example of Assets